risyunki/flux_agi/README.md

-# ForgeAGI
+# FluxAGI

-A modern AI orchestration platform that enables seamless interaction with multiple AI agents through a real-time web interface.
+FluxAGI is a cutting-edge AI orchestration platform that leverages modern web technologies to create a seamless interaction between users and multiple AI agents.
+The system employs a sophisticated task management system and real-time communication to enable collaborative problem-solving.

 🔗 [GitHub Repository](https://github.com/risyunki/forgeagi)

 ## Overview

-ForgeAGI is a cutting-edge AI orchestration platform that leverages modern web technologies to create a seamless interaction between users and multiple AI agents.
+FluxAGI is a cutting-edge AI orchestration platform that leverages modern web technologies to create a seamless interaction between users and multiple AI agents.
 The system employs a sophisticated task management system with real-time updates and elegant state preservation.

 ### Key Highlights
 - 🚀 Modern tech stack with Next.js 14 and FastAPI